-- Try to save and/or invest 10% 15% of pretax pay. - Strive to keep transportation expenses including car payments, insurance, gas and maintenance to 15% - 20% of pretax pay. - Limit housing expenses, including mortgage or rent payment, taxes, utilities, and maintenance to your Basic Allowance for Housing or 25% - 30% or less of pretax pay.
+- Try to save and/or invest 10% 15% of pretax pay. - Strive to keep transportation expenses including car payments, insurance, gas and maintenance to 15% - 20% of pretax pay. - Limit housing expenses, including mortgage or rent payment, taxes, utilities, and maintenance to your Basic Allowance for Housing or 25% of pretax pay.

-Step 3 - Create a plan
+Step 3: Create a plan.